Glasgow City Integration Joint Board

 The Public Bodies (Joint Working) (Scotland) Act 2014 (the ‘Act’) required Local Authorities and Health Boards to jointly prepare an Integration Scheme, which sets out how Health and Social Care Integration is to be planned, delivered and monitored within their local area.
 Within Glasgow City, Glasgow City Council and NHS Greater Glasgow and Clyde have adopted the ‘body corporate’ model of Health and Social Care Integration.

 A separate legal body called the ‘Glasgow City Integration Joint Board’ is the main decision making body.
 It leads on and has delegated responsibility for the planning and monitoring of community health and social care services.
 This includes all services for children, adults and older people, along with homelessness and criminal justice services.
-The Integration Joint Board's Strategic Plan 2019-22 sets out the vision and outcomes it wishes to achieve for community health and social care services within Glasgow City:
+The Integration Joint Board's Strategic Plan 2023 to 2026 sets out the vision and priorities for community health and social care services within Glasgow City:

 The key priorities include: